A decompositional framework for process theories in spacetime: Embeddings from implementations

 We can now absorb the discards into the boxes $\mathtt{f}$ and $\mathtt{g}$.
 We end up with a diagram of the form of \cref{disjointprocess}.
 Since we only used composition of processes and \cref{causalconditions} , this diagram must still be equal to $\mathtt{F}$, and is thus an implementation of it.

-``$\Rightarrow$'': Trivial. \end{proof} Note that whether the PR box (or any other process) can be embedded in a $\mathcal{C}$-local way according to \cref{prconstraint} depends on the process theory under consideration.
+``$\Leftarrow$'': Trivial. \end{proof} Note that whether the PR box (or any other process) can be embedded in a $\mathcal{C}$-local way according to \cref{prconstraint} depends on the process theory under consideration.
 For example, in boxworld PR boxes can be decomposed as in \cref{PRbelldecomp} and can thus be embedded in the desired way \cite{barrett2007information}.
-The assumption of causality is also critical as otherwise we could not have absorbed the effect $\mathtt{a}$ in the above proof.
-As alluded to before, allowing non-causal effects is akin to allowing post-selection and it is known that in such settings PR boxes are achievable \cite{marcovitch2007quantum}.
+The assumption of terminality is also critical as otherwise we could not have absorbed the effect $\mathtt{a}$ in the above proof.
+As alluded to before, allowing non-terminal effects is akin to allowing post-selection and it is known that in such settings PR boxes are achievable \cite{marcovitch2007quantum}.

-If the two spacetime regions in which we embed are completely disjoint (i.e., there exists no common past or future), we find an analogous equivalence which even holds for non-causal theories.
+If the two spacetime regions in which we embed are completely disjoint (i.e., there exists no common past or future), we find an analogous equivalence which even holds for non-terminal theories.

 \begin{restatable}{prop}{sepspace} Let $\mathtt{F} \in \mathbf{Proc}$ be a process with two inputs $X, Y$ and two outputs $A, B$ in a process theory $\mathbf{Proc}$.
 Let $\mathcal{M}$ be the disjoint union of two spacetimes $\mathcal{M}_p$ and $\mathcal{M}_q$ such that $\mathcal{C}(X) \leq \mathcal{C}(A) \in \mathcal{M}_p$ and $\mathcal{C}(Y) \leq \mathcal{C}(B) \in \mathcal{M}_q$.
 There exists a $\mathcal{C}$-local embedded implementation of $\mathtt{F}$ into $\mathcal{M}$ iff